Reading for Life, Not Status

 Good.

+A man who only reads to become more useful may still become narrower than he realizes.
 Reading should help him grow, yes.
 But growth is not always instruction.
 Sometimes growth looks like imagination, delight, grief, empathy, rest, and wonder.

 Reading Is Not Just Self-Improvement